-We used award year 2018-19 data from the Federal Student Aid Data Center for the numbers of Pell recipients for each institution in our data base.
+For the number of Pell grant recipients in the 2018-19 award year at each institution, we used the information reported in the Federal Student Aid Data Center or IPEDS, whichever was greater.
 For each institution we added IPEDS enrollments-FTE, headcount, and opening Fall-separately for undergraduate and graduate students.